 Because the Aware mode uses a separate device connected to the earbuds, this product also comes with a USB charging cable, as well as a small carrying case.

-What Should You Play to Fall Asleep?
+Suggestions on What You Should Play to Fall Asleep

 Before I go into the list of criteria I used when I searched for the products in my recommendations, I wanted to make a few suggestions as to what you could listen to as you fall asleep.